-How to Build a P2P Payment App
+How to Create a Peer-To-Peer Payment App Money Transfer

 Before you develop a P2P payment app

 To launch a P2P payment app successfully, you need to develop it.
-And, in fact, the development will be the easiest part in terms of the process.
+And, in fact, the money transfer app development will be the easiest part in terms of the process.
 What comes before the development begins is much more complicated and can be even more critical as development steps depend on the development plan you create.
-So to build a P2P money transfer mobile app, first, you need to:
+So to build a P2P money transfer app, first, you need to:

-- select its type
+- select its type;

-- define what problem the app will solve for end-users
+- define what problem the app will solve for end-users;

-- set the features list
+- set the features list;

-- shorten all the data into a brief
+- shorten all the data into a brief.

 Such individual companies work to facilitate money transfers for their users.
 So an app like Venmo by PayPal offering in-app e-wallets and synchronization with the bank car/account are the perfect examples.
 These services can hold the user’s money until the withdrawal to the bank account is made.